-Application software carries a specific purpose
+Application software carries a specific purpose.

-Some characteristic examples for application software is MS Office.
-Photoshop and CorelDraw
+Some characteristic examples for application software is MS Office, Photoshop and CorelDraw

-The term open source refers to software whose source code - the medium in which programmers create and modify software - is freely available on the Internet; by contrast, the source code for proprietary commercial software is usually a closely guarded secret.
+The term open source refers to software whose source code - the medium in which

 The most well-known example of open source software is the Linux operating system, but there are open source software products available for every conceivable purpose.